Skip to main content

 eXp Realty vs Real Brokerage side-by-side comparison of commission splits, fees, and benefits

-Key Takeaway: eXp Realty vs Real Brokerage compares two publicly traded cloud-based brokerages with different commission structures, revenue share programs, and equity pathways. eXp operates an 80/20 split with a $16,000 cap, a seven-tier revenue share program, and trades on NASDAQ as EXPI.
+Key Takeaway: eXp Realty vs Real Brokerage compares two publicly traded cloud-based brokerages with different commission structures, revenue share programs, and equity pathways. eXp operates an 80/20 split with a $16,000 cap, a seven-tier revenue share program, and trades on NASDAQ as AGNT.
 Real Brokerage operates an 85/15 split with a $12,000 cap, a five-tier revenue share program, and trades on NASDAQ as REAX.

 TL;DR About eXp vs Real Brokerage